Dominik

 Panel 3: The Future of Quantum Computer Languages

-Cathal J. Mahon is a technology expert with extensive experience as an investment manager for venture capital funds specializing in high-tech start-ups – including quantum – and, prior to this, from a variety of managerial and R&D positions in the telecommunications industry.
-Since 2016, he has been exclusively involved in the development of the commercial potential of quantum technologies, either as interim CEO at Qubiz: Quantum Innovation Center in Denmark, or as Senior Executive Advisor responsible for the commercialization of quantum technology-based intellectual property created at the University of Copenhagen, Denmark.
-In his current role at the Novo Nordisk Foundation, he is responsible for the establishment of an Accelerator in Copenhagen for start-ups and spin-outs within the quantum technology space, and which will also be affiliated with the DIANA Center for Quantum Technologies in Denmark.
+As CBO at Deep Tech Lab — Quantum, Cathal Mahon is responsible for leading the Business Development team.
+Cathal is a technology expert with extensive experience as an investment manager for venture capital funds specializing in high-tech start-ups – including quantum – and, prior to this, from a variety of managerial and R&D positions in the telecommunications industry.
+Since 2016, he has been exclusively focused on developing the commercial potential of quantum technologies.

 Denis